forcedotcom/acu-pack/README.md

                                                                                     package.xml file.
 The default
                                                                                     (false) overwrites the existing
                                                                                     file.

+  -f, --folder=folder                                                               The path to the folder containging
+                                                                                    the MDAPI formatted files to create
+                                                                                    the package for.

   -m, --metadata=metadata                                                           A comma separated list of metadata
                                                                                     to include.
 This list overrides any